KhalilDMK/SeER_Keras/README.md

 * triplets.txt: (user, song, rating) triplets.
 Includes 941,044 ratings of 32,180 users to 6,442 songs.
 * song_information.csv: Includes song metadata (song_id, artist_name, title, release, year, duration)
 * song_to_number_matching.csv: Matches the song numbers in our datasets to their song_ids.
-* time_array.txt: Array that includes the actual times in \mu s of each time step of every song in the dataset.
+* time_array.txt: Array that includes the actual times in μs of each time step of every song in the dataset.